Black Gives Way to Blue: Title

-Cover artwork
+Artwork

 The album cover art features an anatomical illustration of a heart surrounded by a black and blue background.
 The illustration was made by British designer Matt Taylor.
 According to William DuVall, the cover was Sean Kinney's basic concept, but the other members also had a hand in it.
 Photos of the band taken by photographer James Minchin III and illustrations designed by Emmanuel Polanco complete the booklet.

 Jerry Cantrell explained the album cover in an interview with Billboard in October 2009:

 The whole thing with the heart... there wasn't a real intention or a reason.
 It's just a collection of ideas that we put together.
 To me, we had our hearts broken by losing Layne and losing ourselves.
 And also it took a lot of that to get through this process and to even take the chance, and to stand-up and risk.
 It celebrates his life.

 Staley's bandmates also thanked him in the album's liner notes.

 Guitar manufacturer G&L made a custom Rampage guitar for Cantrell with the artwork for the album cover on the body.
 The guitar was unveiled in January 2010 on the G&L booth at the NAMM Show in Anaheim, California.

 For the opening of their concerts on the Black Gives Way to Blue tour, Alice in Chains used to project the album cover with a heart beating onto the stage's curtain before the band hit the stage.